Raquib603/Technical-Writing/README.md

 ## 📄 License
 This repository is intended for professional and academic presentation.
-Content may not be reused without permission.
+Content may not be reused without prior permission.